daviebadger/books/restructuredtext/restructuredtext.rst

 .. note::

-   Although simple tables enable to use column spans in table headers or empty cells via single backward slash ("\") in that cells, it is better to use `Grid Tables`_ for these features and leave simple tables to be just simple tables.
+   Although simple tables enable to use column spans in table header or empty cells via single backward slash ("\") in that cells, it is better to use `Grid Tables`_ for these features and leave simple tables to be just simple tables.